Ki-Insurance/email-signature-generator/tasks/05-task.md

-# Users should be able to add their telephone numbers to their email signature
+# Telephone numbers and contact details

 We think that it makes sense for the user to be able to add their telephone numbers to their email signature.